davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 different ways: (on mean or median of grayscale segments)
 - min-max (median, mean)
 - IQR (but rather not bc it would exclude relatively small patches of significantly different colors)
+-
 - SD for 1 gaussian
 - figure out bimodal gaussian and distance of means (or multimodal, too, maybe)
 - Or Use the gaussian mixture model, and find the probable number of components (minimum aic)
+- MAD: median of distances from the median of values
+- median of ring vs [lightest, some center, darkest]

 Test:
 - Logical regression (f1 number!!)